-This rock musical, written around the music of the famous disco quartet ABBA, has been a huge success on Broadway and all over the world.
-It is a quaint little story about a girl who goes home, to the island in Greece where her mother lives, and gets ready to marry her love.
-The one wish this girl has is to meet her father, which is one of a possible three men that her mother was involved with at the time of her conception.
+This rock musical, written with the music of the famous disco quartet ABBA, has been a huge success on Broadway and all over the world.
+It is a quaint little story about a girl who goes home, to the island in Greece where her mother lives and gets ready to marry her love.
+The one wish this girl has is to meet her father, who is one of a possible three men that her mother was involved with at the time of her conception.

-This musical did not debut on Broadway but premiered on the West End instead.
-And before it made its way to the famous New York street it had showings in Toronto and San Francisco.
+This musical did not debut on Broadway; it premiered on the West End.
+Before it made its way to the famous New York street, it also had showings in Toronto and San Francisco.

-It wasn’t until October of 2001 that Mamma Mia took a Broadway stage and that was the one at the Winter Garden Theatre.
-Not only is this musical the 8th longest running show to ever be on Broadway, it is the longest running juke-box musical on the New York historical boulevard.
+It wasn’t until October of 2001 that Mamma Mia took the Broadway stage at the Winter Garden Theatre.
+Not only is this musical the 8th longest running show to ever be on Broadway, but it is also the longest-running jukebox musical.

 This show eventually moved to the Broadhurst Theatre and finally closed for good in 2015.
 It closed having 5,773 Broadway shows under its belt.

-This musical is more a revue of an unorthodox nature.
+This musical is a revue of an unorthodox nature.
 It originally debuted in 1969 at an Off-Broadway location and moved to London in 1970 where it ran for nearly 4,000 performances.
-Still, it was the 1976 revival of this musical that is put on the list of longest running Broadway shows with 5,959 shows before closing.
+Still, it was the 1976 revival of this musical that put it on the list of longest-running Broadway shows with 5,959 shows before closing.

-There is really no plot but just a series of shorts that highlight sexual freedom and hang ups.
+There is really no plot, rather a series of short musical sketches that highlight sexual freedom and hang-ups.
 This particular revival premiered at the Edison Theatre on September 24th and ran for thirteen years before closing on August 6, 1989.

-Not only is this revival on the list of longest running shows, it sits at the top of the list for longest-running revue to have ever played on Broadway.
+Not only is this revival on the list of longest running shows, but it also sits at the top of the list for longest-running musical revue to have ever played on Broadway.

 6. A Chorus Line

-Written by Marvin Hamlisch, Edward Kleban, James Kirkwood, Jr. and Nicholas Dante this is a musical about the making of a musical.
-It shows an insider’s view on the people and temperaments of people behind the scenes.
+Written by Marvin Hamlisch, Edward Kleban, James Kirkwood, Jr., and Nicholas Dante this is a musical about the making of a musical.
+It shows an insider’s view of the audition casting process that goes into a Broadway show.

-It opened at the Shubert Theatre on July 25, 1975 and was an instant hit.
+The show opened at the Shubert Theatre on July 25, 1975, and was an instant hit.
 It ran for 6,137 shows before closing in April of 1990.
-There have been numeral reproductions of this musical but it is the original that goes down in history with Broadway longevity.
+There have been numerous revivals of this musical, but it is the original that goes down in the history of Broadway longevity.

-This original production was nominated for ten Tony Awards in 1976 and won nine of them including Best Musical, Best Book and Best Original Score.
-It also won all seven Drama Desk Awards it was nominated for that same year, a Pulitzer Prize for Drama and a Theatre World Award.
+The original production was nominated for ten Tony Awards in 1976 and won nine of them, including Best Musical, Best Book, and Best Original Score.
+It also won all seven Drama Desk Awards it was nominated for that same year.
+To top it off it also won a Pulitzer Prize for Drama and a Theatre World Award.

-Other locations that have staged A Chorus Line are London’s West End, Toronto, Sydney, Buenos Aires, Vienna, San Juan, Belgrade, Seoul, Melbourne, Singapore, and Oslo.
+A Chorus Line has since been staged all over the world, including on London’s West End, Toronto, Sydney, Buenos Aires, Vienna, San Juan, Belgrade, Seoul, Melbourne, Singapore, and Oslo.

 5. Les Misérables

-Running for 6,680 shows this musical is a favorite of many and has a story that has been reproduced for many other stages including a movie starring Anne Hathaway.
-Still, for this list we are concerned with the original Broadway production, which had a run of such length is secures Les Misérables in the top five longest running Broadway shows.
+Running for 6,680 shows this musical is a favorite of many and has a story that has been produced on many other stages and even turned into a movie starring Hugh Jackman, Russel Crowe, and Anne Hathaway.
+Still, on this list we are concerned with the original Broadway production, which had a run of such length it secures Les Misérables in the top five longest running Broadway shows.

-Opening on March 12, 1987 at The Broadway Theatre this musical was originally debuted at the Palais des Sports in Paris in September of 1980.
-This production had 100 shows that were attended by more than a half a million people.
+Opening on March 12, 1987, at The Broadway Theatre this musical was originally debuted at the Palais des Sports in Paris in September of 1980.
+This production had 100 shows that attended by more than a half a million people.

-This musical has a revival that is still running today and continues to break records at the box office pulling in more than a million dollars in just a week earlier this month.
+This musical has a revival that is still running today and continues to break records at the box office recently pulling in more than a million dollars in just a week.
 Written by the legendary Andrew Lloyd Webber, this musical got its inspiration from the T.S.
 Eliot piece, Old Possum’s Book of Practical Cats.

 3. The Lion King

-Also originally a Disney animated film The Lion King also sits on the list of high grossers at the box office for shows just this month.
-With music by Elton John it is hard to deny that the allure of his style mixed with the costume designs that are not only original but far surpass any other attempts in the genre is what keeps this musical a popular one today.
+Another adaptation of a Disney animated film that sits on the list of highest-grossing at the box office just this month.
+Elton John’s alluring musical stylings mixed with costume designs that are not only original but far surpass any other attempts in the genre are what keeps this musical so popular today.

-This is the second revival on our list, which is rare to surpass an original production.
+This is the second revival on our list.
+Still, it is rare to surpass an original productions number of performances.
 First opening at the 46th Street Theatre, the first Broadway production of Chicago opened in June of 1975.
-It ran for nearly 1,000 performances but the reviews were mixed.
+Although it ran for nearly 1,000 performances, it was underappreciated, and the reviews were mixed.

 For this article though, we would like to discuss the Broadway revival of Chicago, which took place in 1996.
-It opened on November 14th at the Richard Rodgers Theatre and this production instantly received better reviews than the original production.
+It opened on November 14th at the Richard Rodgers Theatre, and this production instantly received much more critical acclaim than the original production.

-It ran for 8,270 performances and sits securely at number two on our list and is the longest running revival to ever hit Broadway.
+It ran for 8,270 performances and sits securely at number two on our list.
+It also holds the title of the longest running revival ever on Broadway.
 The next year this production won six Tony Awards including Best Revival of a Musical.

 1. The Phantom of the Opera

-At number one sits a classic tale that was first written as a book by Gaston Leroux, although we are sure it is the genius songwriting of Andrew Lloyd Weber that has garnered all this acclaim.
+The reigning champ at number one sits a classic tale that was first a novel by Gaston Leroux.
+However, we are sure it is the genius songwriting of Andrew Lloyd Webber that has garnered all this acclaim.

-It is still running and continuing to entertain New York residents and visitors and plans to do so for years to come.
+Phantom is still running and continuing to entertain countless New York residents and visitors and will for years to come.
 While some of the musicals on this list are coming after this slot, The Phantom of the Opera isn’t going anywhere anytime soon.